bendyworks/caravan/README.md

-This project is just a template used to document some of the best practices learned while working on a very complex [Sinatra][sinatra] API project with [Moz](moz.com).
+This project is just a template used to document some of the best practices learned while working on a very complex [Sinatra][sinatra] API project with [Moz][].
 This project has far fewer moving parts, but a large part of what makes Moz's model significant is how they designed their Sinatra application for maintainability and modularity.